robcarver17/pysystemtrade/docs/data.md

 This section covers the various sources for reading and writing [data objects](#part-3-storing-and-representing-futures-data) I've implemented in pysystemtrade.

-### .csv data files
+### CSV data files

-Storing data in .csv files has some obvious disadvantages, and doesn't feel like the sort of thing a 21st century trading system ought to be doing.
+Storing data in CSV files has some obvious disadvantages, and doesn't feel like the sort of thing a 21st century trading system ought to be doing.
 However it's good for roll calendars, which sometimes need manual hacking when they're created.
 It's also good for the data required to run backtests that lives as part of the GitHub repo for pysystemtrade (storing large binary files in git is not a great idea, although various workarounds exist I haven't yet found one that works satisfactorily).

-For obvious (?) reasons we only implement get and read methods for .csv files (So... you want to delete the .csv file?
+For obvious (?) reasons we only implement get and read methods for CSV files (So... you want to delete the CSV file?
 Do it through the filesystem.
 Don't get python to do your dirty work for you).

 ### MongoDB

-For production code, and storing large amounts of data (eg for individual futures contracts) we probably need something more robust than .csv files.
+For production code, and storing large amounts of data (eg for individual futures contracts) we probably need something more robust than CSV files.
 [MongoDB](https://mongodb.com) is a no-sql database.

 Obviously you will need to make sure you already have a MongoDB instance running.
 You might find you already have one running, in Linux use `ps wuax | grep mongo` and then kill the relevant process.

-Personally I like to keep my Mongo data in a specific subdirectory; that is achieved by starting up with `mongod --dbpath ~/data/mongodb/` (in Linux).
+Personally I like to keep my MongoDB data in a specific subdirectory; that is achieved by starting up with `mongod --dbpath ~/data/mongodb/` (in Linux).
 Of course this isn't compulsory.

 #### Specifying a MongoDB connection